 Now, you will need a special spiralizer to make the zoodles, but they are relatively inexpensive!
 You can see the one I use here.

 These garlic butter zoodles are such a simple side dish.
 They are full of flavor, super easy to make and so much healthier than any highly processed boxed pasta dish!
+Even though they are called “garlic butter zoodles” I have chosen to use a mix of butter and extra virgin olive oil because of the great health benefits that come with it!
+Want to skip butter all together?
+Just use all extra virgin olive oil instead!
+That would make the dish dairy free.

 And they pair well with so many things.
 During the summer I love to pair this with some grilled chicken or a nice steak.
 During the cooler months I might pair this with a grain free coated chicken recipe.
 I love how it tastes with pretty much anything I’ve paired it with!